 Never Register or Keep Your Domain Name on the Host

-I know many people love registering their domain names with the host provider they use or plan to use.
+I know many people love registering their domain names with the hosting provider they use or plan to use.
 I’ve also seen people set up hosting and then transfer their domain registration to the host—Never Do That!

 Although I can only recommend this, keep your domain and hosting separate…always!
 If anything went wrong with the host, you run the risk of losing your domain name, or worse, you could end up in a situation where it becomes a battle with the host you are leaving.
 If you registered your domain on an unknown unaccredited registrar, what could go wrong?

 Long story short, keep your domain registered separately, but most of all, make sure you use an ICANN accredited and popular domain registrar for it.
-The most popular one, of course, is GoDaddy but there many great ones with cheaper pricing.
+The most popular one, of course, is GoDaddy but there are many great ones with cheaper pricing.
 I’m not a big fan of Godaddy hosting, but for domain management, they’re not too bad.
 Of course, that is just my own opinion after 12 years of using them.
 Just be careful of their opt-in and up-sells…they are good at trying to sell you more.

 Should Pricing be a Deciding Factor?

 Most of the time, people make choices based on price.
 I can understand that price is often the primary reason to decide on a hosting company due to a limited budget.
 Pricing is important but it should never be the deciding factor.
-Likewise, going for an expensive solution does not guarantee the host is going to be high quality, nor does a really low price mean the host is poor quality.
+Likewise, going for an expensive solution does not guarantee the host is going to be high quality, nor does a really low price mean the host is of poor quality.

 It’s really a balancing act between doing your homework before signing up and reading reviews, hearing from friends or colleagues, and going on gut feeling.